Reading at St. Joseph’s

 Through our English curriculum, we strive to teach the children how important their reading, writing, speaking and listening skills will be in the real world.
 By providing an enriched and engaging English curriculum, we develop confident and enthusiastic learners who are equipped with the tools they need to participate fully as a member of society both now and in their future.
 Reading is at the heart of all our English lessons.
 By reading widely and often and through choosing quality texts, we want children to develop a lifelong love of reading and allow children to recognise the pleasure they can get from their reading, as well as an understanding that reading allows them to discover new knowledge, revisit prior knowledge and understand more about what they learn, fuelling their imagination for ideas to use in their own work.

 The systematic teaching of phonics has a high priority throughout Foundation Stage and Key Stage 1.
-Phonics is taught daily to all children in Foundation Stage, and Key Stage One.
+Phonics is taught daily to all children in Foundation Stage and Key Stage One.
 Staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
 Phonics are displayed in classrooms and this further enhances the rich literacy environment for early readers.
-Intervention is planned for those children who are working below expected levels and children who do meet the threshold in Y1 in the phonics screening check receive extra daily phonics.
-We use a whole class approach to phonics and have used the Floppy’s Phonics scheme, since September 2020 for delivery in Early Years and Year One.
-Floppy’s Phonics is visual, audial and progressive and has an array of reading books available which closely match the phase of phonics that children are currently working within.
-Children in Year 2 recap phase 5 phonics in the autumn term in order to secure their understanding.
+Intervention is planned for those children who are working below expected levels and children who do not meet the threshold in Y1 in the phonics screening check receive extra daily phonics.
+Read Write Inc. is a literacy programme designed and developed by Ruth Miskin, one of the country’s leading authorities on teaching children to read.
+The programme aims to create fluent readers and confident speakers.

 Reading across school:

-From Year 1 children take part in whole class reading sessions.
-From September 2020, these sessions are planned by teachers using ‘Vipers’ for comprehension.
+Children take part in whole class reading sessions.
+Since September 2020, these sessions are planned by teachers using ‘Vipers’ for comprehension.
 This is embedded throughout school.
-This approach teaches the skills of Vocabulary, Inference, Prediction, Explanation, Retrieval, Sequencing (KS1)and Summarising (KS2).
+This approach teaches the skills of Vocabulary, Inference, Prediction, Explanation, Retrieval, Sequencing (KS1) and Summarising (KS2).

 Progression throughout school

 In Year 3, pupils are exposed to more genres and ranges of text styles.
 They are then encouraged to read books that link to the genre.
 Similar text styles are also used in comprehension sessions to encourage the children to gain a better understanding of the features.
 We encourage a resilient approach to reading and inspire children to never give up.
-Again, teachers also teach comprehension skills, through “VIPERS” question stems.
+Again, teachers also teach comprehension skills through “VIPERS” question stems.
 Adults within the classroom ensure books are matched specifically to meet the needs of each individual pupil within the class.
-Cracking comprehension is used in addition to VIPERS for those children that need intervention.
-We use the interactive programme ‘Reading Plus, from Y3 onwards to develop reading stamina and comprehension.
+Cracking Comprehension is used in addition to VIPERS for those children who need intervention.
+We use the interactive programme ‘Reading Plus’ from Y3 onwards to develop reading stamina and comprehension.

 Reading for Pleasure: